 RWMB.
-The RWMB, as updated and approved by Department of Energy - Savannah River (DOE-SR), is adequate for providing the waste controls, processes, and procedures to define the conditions under which the facility may operate with respect to low-level radioactive waste.
+The Radioactive Waste Management Basis (RWMB), as updated and approved by Department of Energy - Savannah River (DOE-SR), is adequate for providing the waste controls, processes, and procedures to define the conditions under which the facility may operate with respect to low-level radioactive waste.
 The RWMB was updated in 2018 (McGill, 2018) to ensure that it is consistent with facility operations and the radioactive waste management order.
+SA SRNL-STI-2018-00624 (Hamm et. al., 2018) was added to the FY2019 RWMB with expected approval in FY2020.
+SWMF inventory database limits were changed to implement the operating restrictions as noted in Table 2-1.
+The LFRG Site Member reviewed the SA and the Field Element Manager issued approval.

-Table 1-1.
+Table 2-1.
 Potential Changes Affecting the PA, CA, DAS or RWMB.